 The system of monitoring external exposure of individuals working in facilities where ionising radiations are used has been in place for a number of decades.
 It is based on the mandatory wearing of personal dosimeters by workers likely to be exposed and is used to check compliance with the regulatory limits applicable to workers.
 The data recorded give the cumulative exposure dose over a given period (monthly or quarterly).
 They are fed into the SISERI information system managed by IRSN and are published annually.
-The SISERI system will also eventually allow collection of data supplied by "operational dosimetry", in other words, real-time measurement of external exposure doses and the dosimetric results of any internal contamination.
+The SISERI system will also eventually allow collection of data supplied by "operational dosimetry", in other words, real-time measurement of external

-Results of dosimetry monitoring of worker external exposure to ionising radiations in 2007 (source: IRSN December 2008)
+Results of dosimetry monitoring of worker external exposure to ionising radiations in 2008 (source: IRSN, November 2009)

-Total population monitored: 293,876 workers
+Total population monitored: 306,629 workers

-Monitored population with a recorded dose below the detection threshold: 930,091, or about 78.3%
+Monitored population with a recorded dose below the detection threshold: 240,518, or about 78.4%

-Monitored population with a recorded dose of between the detection threshold and 1 mSv: 51,797, or about 17.6%
+Monitored population with a recorded dose of between the detection threshold and 1 mSv: 53,070, or about 17.3%

-Monitored population with a recorded dose of between 1 mSv and 20 mSv: 12,026, or about 4.1%
+Monitored population with a recorded dose of between 1 mSv and 20 mSv: 13,025, or about 4.2%

-Monitored population which exceeded the annual effective dose of 20 mSv: 22 including 2 above 50 Sv
+Monitored population which exceeded the annual effective dose of 20 mSv: 16 including 4 above 50 Sv

-Collective dose (sum of individual doses): 56.83 Man.Sv
+Collective dose (sum of individual doses): 52.36 Man.Sv

-Annual average individual dose in the population which recorded a non-nil dose: 0.89 mSv
+Annual average individual dose in the population which recorded a non-nil dose: 0.79 mSv